 You do not need to understand hallmarks to sell with GoldPaid, every item is tested by XRF spectrometry on arrival, so the offer is based on measured fact, not the stamp.
-But knowing how to read your own marks helps you understand roughly what you have before you post.
+But knowing how to read your own marks helps you understand roughly what you have before you post gold for valuation from anywhere in the UK.
 If you would rather just ask, send a clear photo on WhatsApp and we will talk you through it.

 UK gold is marked with its millesimal fineness, the parts of pure gold per thousand.
 That number maps directly onto the carat (ct) system most people know.
 The higher the number, the more pure gold the item contains, and the more it is worth per gram.

 9ct and 18ct are by far the most common in British jewellery.
 14ct is more typical of imported and American pieces.
-22ct is common in Indian and Middle Eastern jewellery.
+22ct is common in Indian and Middle Eastern jewellery, so 916 marks turn up most often in cities with long-established Asian gold traditions, and GoldPaid buys 22ct gold and silver from Leicester by post rather than over a counter.
 24ct is rarely used for wearable jewellery because it is too soft.
 It is mostly seen in coins and bars.
 Whatever the carat, GoldPaid pays for the confirmed gold content; see how we value gold for the exact method.

-The three marks that make up a UK hallmark
+Which three marks make up a UK hallmark?

 A full modern UK hallmark has three compulsory parts, usually stamped in a row.
 Older pieces may also carry optional traditional symbols.